AsherBond/glusterflow/README.md

 Status
 ------

-This is in very early stages of development, but making good progress already.
+This is in very early stages of development, but making good progress already

 Requirements
 ------------